4dn-dcic/fish_omics_format/docs/source/intro.rst

 extensions that will encompass single-molecule localization methods for volumetric imaging, such as OligoSTORM and OligoDNA-PAINT.

 .. note:: FOF-CT is designed to work both in the case in which the genome under study is un-modified and in the case in which it contains INSERTIONS or DELETIONS.
+To capture genomic variants in FOF-CT please see the instructions in :ref:`core` and include a description of the custom-build using the Variant Call Format (VCF) as indicated in :ref:`_VCF_reference:`

 In chromatin tracing experiments, polymer tracing algorithms are used to string together the localization of individual DNA bright Spots to